Community-Engaged Fellows

 Each Fellow mentors a small cohort of undergraduate students, providing guidance and facilitating critical reflection in action-planning, relationship development, and topics specific to the students’ community engagement projects.

-• paper icon
+• note icon

 Reflection